Car Lift FAQs

 If you find comfort in any of that then buyer beware!
 By looking a little further you will gain some valuable insight.
 It will make the difference in getting your lift covered under warranty, the future of parts availability, the overall quality and performance, knowing the lift was tested and rated properly, how long the manufacturer has been in business and if they are insured.

-Our Direct-Lift®, Forward® Lift Rotary® Lift and certain Weaver® Lift brands are manufactured by the Fortune 500 Dover Corp.
-(NYSE:DOV) based here in the USA.
-Dover owns all of their plants and has 3 ISO-certified lift manufacturing plants worldwide to compete in the global market.
-They are located in Indiana, China and Germany.
-Dover is the largest lift manufacturer in the world and owns the Rotary® Lift, Direct-Lift®, Forward® Lift, and Revolution® Lift brands.
-They enjoy an 85% market share of the car dealer business in this country.
-They have made their products since 1925.
-Their parts distribution system (REMSTAR) located in Indiana consist of 7 towers costing over 7 million dollars and delivers parts at a 99.5% accuracy.
-They have full control of the quality from start to finish.
-You simply cannot buy from a more stable and reliable company based here and insured here in the USA.
+Our Direct-Lift(r), Forward(r) Lift, Rotary(r) Lift and certain Weaver(r) Lift brands are manufactured by Vehicle Service Group, a wholly owned operating company of the Dover Corporation - a Fortune 500 Company based in the USA.
+Vehicle Service Group owns all its plants and has ISO certified manufacturing facilities, worldwide, to compete in the global market.
+These plants are located in Indiana, USA, China, Germany and Italy.
+Vehicle Service Group is the largest lift manufacturer in the world, owning Rotary(r) Lift, Direct-Lift(r), Forward(r) Lift and Revolution(r) Lift brands, among others.
+They enjoy over 80% market share in the US car dealer lift market and have been building their products since their founder invented the first hydraulic lift in 1925.
+Located in Madison, IN, their parts distribution center used state of the art automation and delivers parts at near perfect levels of accuracy.
+Vehicle Service Group maintains full control of design, testing, manufacturing and quality from start to finish.
+You simply cannot buy from a more stable and reliable company headquartered and insured in the USA.

 I hear a lot of mixed reviews about products made in China.
 How do I know the Dover products are not made of poor quality materials?